 • Less competition.
 36% of marketers currently use Instagram, whereas 93% use Facebook.

-These are 5 mandatory guidelines to help your business hop on the bandwagon:
+These are 5 steps to help your business hop on the bandwagon:

 1. Switch to a business profile.

-If you already have an account, you won’t lose any of your content by switching to a business profile, but the analytics will only be accessible for what you post after the switch.
-Another benefit of switching to a business profile is the ability to use tools like Sprout Social, which provide more analytics, and allow you to “schedule” posts, which I discuss further later in this post.
+If you have a personal account, you won’t lose any of your content by switching to a business profile.
+However, the analytics will only be accessible for what you post after you switch.
+Another benefit of switching to a business profile is the ability to use analytics tools like Sprout Social, which allow you to “schedule” posts, discussed later in this post.

 2. Pick the right profile picture.

-There is plenty of room for sharing more exciting photos than your logo in your feed; that’s what Instagram is for.
+There is plenty of room for sharing more exciting photos in your feed; that’s what Instagram is for.

 3. Write a bio.